-This banana cake made with yogurt is everyone’s favourite!
+This easy banana yogurt cake is everyone’s favourite!
 It is fluffy, soft and moist with a delicious banana flavour and lemon cream cheese frosting.

-This is our favourite banana cake recipe and so far everyone who has tried it has said it is the best they have ever had!
+This is our favourite banana cake with cream cheese frosting and so far everyone who has tried it has said it is the best they have ever had!

 This recipe makes a two layer banana cake with enough frosting for the layers, sides and top, but you could also just as easily use it to make cupcakes (check to see if they are done after 18 minutes).